A general framework for inference on algorithm-agnostic variable importance: Discussion

 The inferential procedures following Theorems 1 and 2 can be used whenever it is known a priori that the features of interest have non-zero importance.
-If this is not the case, inference should instead be conducted using sample-splitting, as described in Section \ref{sec:test}, where we propose confidence intervals valid even when a feature of interest has zero importance and a test of the zero-importance hypothesis.
+We note that, as an alternative, a nonparametric bootstrap scheme could be used in which $f_0$ and $f_{0,s}$ are not re-estimated over bootstrap samples but rather fixed at their original estimates.
+The use of this bootstrap is illustrated in the Supplementary Material, where it is shown to yield similar results as the inferential procedures described in this paper.
+If the features of interest may have zero importance, inference should generally be conducted using sample-splitting, as described in Section~\ref{sec:test}.
+There, we propose confidence intervals valid even when a feature of interest has zero importance and a test of the zero-importance hypothesis.
 Our numerical results suggest that the resulting test controls type I error rate at the desired level.
-However, since our procedure involves sample-splitting without data reuse, it does not fully exploit the information available in the data.
-Developing a more powerful test of the null importance hypothesis is therefore of great interest.
+However, since our procedure involves sample-splitting without data reuse, it does not fully exploit the information available in the data, and may possibly be improved upon.
+Use of the bootstrap in this context is complicated by the need to re-estimate $f_0$ and $f_{0,s}$.
+Developing a more powerful test of the null importance hypothesis is an important unresolved need.
 This objective could be achieved, on one hand, by considering modifications of our current approach, including averaging results over multiple splits of the dataset or choosing split sizes more judiciously, or on the other hand, by utilizing more complex analytical tools, including approximate higher-order influence functions.
 These ideas are being pursued in ongoing research.